 If there exist matrices $\Gamma_{x,y,z}$ satisfying the conditions (\ref{Herm}), (\ref{vec}) and (\ref{Tvec}), then the Hamiltonian (\ref{Ham}) yields a linear dispersion.
 Therefore, the existence of linear dispersion along $m$-direction is equivalent to the existence of the matrix $\Gamma_m$ satisfying above conditions.
-From group theory, this can be checked by calculating the following quantity (for details see \cite{YangYFL_CG}), {